echo2echo/Perl-Search-Replace/README.md

       $ sudo chmod 755 search_replace.pl

-if $command is set to find "*.html" the find command will execute on all files ending in "html"  excluding those without permission.
+if $command is set to find "*.html" the command will execute on all files ending in "html"  excluding those without permission.

 Change the $replace variable with the text you wish to replace... such as a spelling error.